nthomson-pivotal/cf-vault-auth-experiment/README.md

 # CloudFoundry Vault Auth Experiment

-This repository contains code related to an experiment to integrate CloudFoundry applications to Vault for authentication purposes.
+This repository contains code related to an experiment to allow CloudFoundry applications to obtain a token from Vault by using Diego instance identity certificates.
+This means that these CF applications do not need to be explicitly provided with a token on startup via a service broker or some other separate provisioning process.

-WARNING: The code is pretty messy and hacky.
+WARNING: Here be dragons

 ## Overview